denniskern/swerve/README.md

 * API_JWT_SECRET	- The secret used to sign the JWT for authentication
 * HTTP_LISTENER 	- The port used for the redirecting server (http)
 * HTTPS_LISTENER 	- The port used for the redirecting server (https)
+* LETSENCRYPT_URL   - The LetsEncrypt URL
+* USE_STAGE         - Do you want to use the LetsEncrypt stage URL?
+* USE_PEBBLE        - Do you want to use pebble?
+* PEBBLE_CA_URL     - The pebble CA URL
 * LOG_LEVEL 		- Logrus standard log level (info,debug,warning,error,fatal,panic)
 * LOG_FORMATTER 	- Logrus log formatter, accepts "json" or "text"
-* PRODUCTION 		- Do you want to run your app in production mode?
 * BOOTSTRAP 		- Should the tables be created on init?
 * CACHE_INTERVAL 	- Interval in minutes in which the cache is updated
 * TABLE_PREFIX 		- The prefix used for the DynamoDB table names